1/261

 The Oratio relief depicts Constantine giving a speech to the people from the Rostra in the Roman Forum

-The people respond with loyalty to the speech and these are popular for propaganda because they suggest harmony between the ruler and the people (ASK)
+The emperor promises order, generosity and protection in response for the people’s loyalty and these are popular for propaganda because they suggest harmony between the ruler and the people

 Depicts Constantine addressing the audience from a Rostra, which is the speaker’s platform, and he is standing between seated sculptures of Marcus Aurelius and Hadrean; he is standing frontally while all the other figures look at him